Hindustan Socialist Republican Association

 Lala Lajpat Rai was beaten but addressed a meeting later.
 He died on 17 November 1928.

-It was decided by Hindustan Socialist Republican Association that the attempt would be taken against J A Scott, who had ordered the unlawful lathi-charge.
+It was decided by the Hindustan Socialist Republican Association that the attempt would be taken against J A Scott, who had ordered the unlawful lathi-charge.

 Bhagat Singh, Rajguru, Chandrashekhar Azad and Jai Gopal were given the charge to execute the plan.